 A 59 page spiral bound booklet "Never Broken in a Sea" "Gun Fhaillin San Fhairge" Lots of lovely line drawings.
 In the introduction it is described as the story of the Grimsay work boats as told by Stewart Boat Builders, Grimsay Fishermen and many other people through the Uists.
 Most of the original content of this book was in Gaelic and translated into English.
 This little book is an extremely scarce item and a must for anyone genuinely interested in Island Life, Gaelic and Maritime History.

-ABE Books Website1st December 2020
+ABE Books Website

 The Boatbuilders have cut the Stem/Stern joint, Deadwoods and the first of the hull planks.